worldyne/module2_final_project/README.md

 During our statistical analysis, we found the following results:

 **(1)**
 **(2)** The label with the most artists signed does not perform significantly differently than labels with only one artist signed.
 Using a two-sided T-test, with a significance level of 0.05, and a p-value of 0.706, we fail to reject the null hypothesis in favor of the alternative hypothesis.
+[Genre Diversity Notebook](label_genre.ipynb)
 **(3)** The labels with the most genre diversity does have statistically significantly higher scores than the labels with the least genre diversity.
 Using a one sided T-test, with a significance level of 0.05, and a p-value of 0.015 we successfully reject the null hypothesis in favor of the alternative hypothesis.
 **(4)**